The Unkabogable Praybeyt Benjamin: Plot

 A terrorist organization, Bandidos International, starts coordinated attacks and a civil war and kidnaps Benjie's grandfather and other high-ranking officials.
-The terrorist's leader, Abe Sayyep, claims they have taken over the whole country.
-In response the government reintroduces conscription.
+The terrorist's leader, Commander Abe Sayyep, claims they have taken over the whole country.
+In response, the government reintroduces conscription.
 Benjie enlists in place of his ailing father.
-In the training camp, Benjie meets his platoon members and their commander Brandon Estolas (Derek Ramsay), to whom Benjie becomes secretly infatuated.
+In the training camp, Benjie meets his platoon members and their commander, Officer Brandon Estolas, with whom Benjie becomes secretly infatuated.

-Benjie's platoon initially performs poorly in training and is in danger of being dissolved.
+Benjie's platoon initially performs poorly in training and is at risk of being dissolved.
 The men train at night and show improvement in the morning.
-A rival group is incensed with losing to Benjie's platoon during training.
-They get Benjie drunk and film him dancing lewdly and effeminately.
-The following morning, the Commanding General sees the video and makes Benjie leave the army.
+A rival group, incensed with losing to Benjie's platoon during training, gets Benjie drunk and films him dancing lewdly and effeminate.
+The following morning, the Commanding General sees the video and orders Benjie to leave the army.
 As Benjie is about to leave, his friends show solidarity and also leave the army.

 While traveling through a wooded area, Benjie and his friends accidentally stumble upon Bandidos International's base.
-They return to the army training camp to inform the Commanding General, but the official won't believe them.
+They return to the army training camp to inform the Commanding General, but the official refuses to believe them.
 Based on the army's intelligence, the entire training camp believes the enemy base is in Tanay.
-However, when the army attacks Tanay, it is ambushed by hundreds of terrorists.
+However, when the soldiers arrive, they are ambushed by hundreds of terrorists.
 Among the dead is Benjie's rival platoon.

 Meanwhile, Benjie's group returns to the enemy's base.
-They see the captured officials, including Benjie's grandfather and their former commander, Brandon.
+They see the captured officials, including Benjie's grandfather and Brandon.
 They gain entry into the terrorist camp by dressing as women to trick the guards.
 Once inside, the group kills many terrorists using the inventions of Benjie's father.
 Benjie rescues his grandfather, Brandon, and the other generals.
 Benjie's grandfather thanks him and asks for forgiveness.
 They reunite with Benjie's group, but Abe Sayyep appears and attempts to shoot Benjie's grandfather.
 Benjie takes the bullet to save his grandfather.
-Benjie's friends kill Abe Sayyep.
+Benjie's friend, Brandon, kills Abe Sayyep.

 In the afterlife, Benjie meets his ancestors, who are proud of him and say it is not yet time for him to die.
-Benjie revives, and the group returns home.
-They celebrate their victory with a party.
-Benjie lets Brandon know how he feels.
-Brandon rejects Benjie, saying he already has a fiancé—a woman who looks exactly like him but is voiced by Angelica Panganiban (Derek Ramsay's then-girlfriend).
+Benjie comes back to life, and the group returns home, where they celebrate their victory with a party.
+Benjie lets Brandon know how he feels, but he rejects him, saying he already has a fiancé.
+Brandon's fiancé arrives, who turns out to be a lookalike of Benjie, shocking everyone at the party.

 The closing credits are interrupted by Captain Tenille telling General Santos that the president of the Philippines is summoning the country's bravest soldiers.
-Benjie and his team happily accept the president's call, saying there will be a part two to the movie.
+In Europe, Benjie and his team happily accept the president's call, saying there will be a sequel.